Skip to content

 Update Windows OS to latest version and restart

-If the issue persists, then the patch update has not yet arrived on your PC.
+The patch update will not arrive on your PC if the issue persists.
 Unfortunately, there’s no specified timeline for the update to go live.
-But when it does, we will update this post accordingly, so don’t forget to bookmark this page.
+But when it does, we will update this post accordingly, so bookmark this page.

 Bottom Line